napari/napari/docs/plugins/npe2_getting_started.md

 # npe2 getting started guide

-This guide will walk you through the steps to write an `npe2`-style napari plugin from scratch.
+This guide will walk you through the steps required to write an `npe2`-style napari plugin from scratch.

 At the end of this guide, you will have a working plugin that can be installed